Bill Splitter: A Privacy-First Approach to Shared Expenses

 Privacy by Design

-- No authentication system means no passwords to breach
+- No authentication = no passwords that can leak

-- No email addresses or personal identifiers are collected
+- No emails or personal info collected at all

 The Settlement Algorithm

-When all participants have finished entering expenses, the application calculates settlements using a greedy algorithm that minimises the number of transactions.
-Rather than having everyone pay everyone else, the system identifies the optimal pairings between those who owe money and those who are owed.
+When everyone finished adding expenses, app calculates settlements with greedy algorithm that minimizes transactions.
+Instead of everyone paying everyone, it finds optimal pairings between people who owe and people who are owed.

-For example, if Alice paid 60 euros, Bob paid 30 euros, and Carol paid nothing for a 90-euro total, the per-person share is 30 euros.
-Carol owes 30 euros, Bob is settled, and Alice is owed 30 euros.
-The settlement: Carol pays Alice 30 euros.
-One transaction instead of potentially multiple smaller ones.
+Example: Alice paid 60 euros, Bob paid 30 euros, Carol paid 0 for total of 90 euros.
+Per person share is 30 euros.
+So Carol owes 30, Bob is even, Alice should get 30.
+Settlement is simple: Carol pays Alice 30 euros.
+One transaction instead of bunch of small ones.

 Use Cases

-- Group Dinners: Quickly determine who owes what after a meal where different people covered different items
+- Group Dinners: Figure out who owes what after meal when different people paid for different things

-- Shared Accommodation: Split holiday rental costs, groceries, and shared activities among travellers
+- Shared Accommodation: Split costs for holiday rentals, groceries, activities when traveling with friends

-- Household Expenses: Roommates can track shared purchases and settle up regularly
+- Household Expenses: Roommates tracking shared purchases and settling regularly

-- Event Planning: Coordinate expenses for parties, group gifts, or team outings
+- Event Planning: Splitting costs for parties, group gifts, team events

 Conclusion

-Sometimes the best software is the software that does one thing well and then gets out of your way.
+I think sometimes best software is one that does one thing well and doesn’t get in your way.

 Bill Splitter is available at https://billsplitter.nl.
-The project is open source and welcomes contributions.
+Project is open source and welcomes contributions.